rayat69/nexpress/README.md

 ### nc(options)

-Initialize an instance of `next-connect`.
+Initialize an instance of `nexpress`.

 #### options.onError